Hoyasumii/avengers-endgame/README.md

 TONY STARK: We got a shot at getting these stones, but I gotta tell you my priorities: Bring back what we lost?
 I hope, yes.
 Keep what I got?
 I have to, at all costs.
 And... maybe not die trying will be nice.

 STEVE ROGERS: Sounds like a deal.
-[Steve reaches out his hand to shake in the deal, in which Tony repli
+[Steve reaches out his hand to shake in the deal, in which Tony replie